Within the Wires: Season 8: "Leadership Seminar"

+Season 9: "Audiobook"

+Bonus: "Black Box"

-Within the Wires' Patreon features an exclusive season called "Black Box," released four times a year, on solstices and equinoxes.
-The season tells the story of an unnamed pilot (narrated by Cranor), and his black box recordings.
+Within the Wires' Patreon includes an exclusive season called "Black Box", released four times a year, on solstices and equinoxes.
+The season tells the story of an unnamed pilot (narrated by Cranor) through his black box recordings.

 Live

-Within the Wires' first live show was performed by Janina Matthewson at London Podcast Festival on September 13, 2018.
-They did two live shows starring Lee LeBreton, one at Largo at the Coronet in Los Angeles, California on April 27, 2019 and one at PodX in Nashville on June 2, 2019.
+Within the Wires' first live show was performed by Janina Matthewson at the London Podcast Festival on September 13, 2018.
+They did two live shows starring Lee LeBreton, one at Largo at the Coronet in Los Angeles on April 27, 2019 and one at PodX in Nashville, Tennessee on June 2, 2019.

+Book

+In 2021, Cranor and Matthewson published You Feel It Just Below the Ribs, a novel set in the universe of Within the Wires.
+A fictional work written in the style of an annotated autobiography, it details the events of the "Great Reckoning" and the formation of the Society from the point of view of one of the survivors.
+The book was released on November 16, 2021.
+The audiobook was narrated by Kirsten Potter and Adepero Oduye.

 Reception

-Marc Hershon of the Huffington Post positively reviewed the second episode, stating that it "has a distinctive flavor all its own" and that the show is "every bit as warped as [Welcome to Night Vale]."
+Marc Hershon of The Huffington Post positively reviewed the second episode, stating that it "has a distinctive flavor all its own" and that the show is "every bit as warped as [Welcome to Night Vale]."
 Nathan Dorer of The Rensselaer Polytechnic positively reviewed the first season, finding that "the evolution of the podcast throughout the first season was borderline artful" and praising Matthewson's narration and the "effective" atmosphere of the podcast.
-Steve Greene of IndieWire similarly praised the podcast as "an off-kilter delight" and observed that it was "something that can only exist in this medium."
-Devon Taylor of The Sarahs observed that because the story is "parceled out slowly" it could "frustrate listeners accustomed to a more linear plot", while also drawing positive comparisons to Lost and the works of David Lynch.
+Steve Greene of IndieWire praised the podcast as "an off-kilter delight" and observed that it was "something that can only exist in this medium."
+Devon Taylor of The Sarahs observed that because the story is "parceled out slowly" it could "frustrate listeners accustomed to a more linear plot," while also drawing positive comparisons to Lost and the works of David Lynch.